There are so many ways to teach your children at home! Get ideas for reading, numbers, shapes, colors, music, science, and more!

 - Dress up clothes allow for some dramatic imaginative play.

 - Attend plays if your child is mature enough.

 - Puppet shows.
 Attend them or make your own.

 - Counting.
 Count everything you do.
 This is especially great for younger kids.
-I would count how many clips it took to clip Brayden’s finger nails.
+I would count how many clips it took to clip my kids finger nails.

-- Cook.
-Making cookies is one of Brayden’s favorite activities.
+- Cook or bake together.
+Making cookies is a great way to practice counting.
 He helps me measure and count ingredients.

 - Sing songs that count (10 little monkeys, etc.)

 - Coloring is an easy way to talk about colors.

 - Go on a “hunt”.
 Choose a color, number, or shape and go through your home searching for it.

 - Have theme days.
 For example, an orange day.
 You wear orange, you drink orange milk, eat cheese and oranges, etc. Or a shape day where you cut foods into the shape of the day and you search your house for the shape.